the-mhdi/Ethereum-Middle-Client/README.md

 there'd could be two types of middleware clients 1: those that only act as rpc nodes and route the request to its respective Extension node(middleware node) 2.
-Extension client: these are nodes that has implemented the Extension interface
+Extension client: these are nodes that has implemented the Extension interface each extension is like a microservice, each middle node can run as many number of extensions as they want.

+how can we ensure that all extensions of the same ExtensionID run the same logic?
+ The Core Principle: Code Commitment + Proof of Execution social smart contract that

+ there's a registerExtension function step 1 : compile code into a arithmetic circuit(provable format) step 2 : ZK Coprocessor

+validity attack prevention :